tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-movies-and-tv-shows.md

 $ cd ~/.config/mpv/scripts/subs2srs && git pull
 ```

-## Should I use a "texthooker page"?
+## Should I use a "text hooker" page?

 No.